mehak290/Hotel-Emirates/README.md

 - Choose the number of guests per booking.
 - Make secure online payments.
 - Save their details by using login options like gmail or phone numbers.
+- See the rooms online.
+- Rate the best rooms and Hospitality.
 - Select from a variety of delicious food options.

 This project ensures a seamless experience for users looking for a reliable and efficient way to manage hotel reservations and enjoy premium hospitality services.